JTailor87/BDDFrameworkSetup/README.md

 ## To create allure report
 Please go to your project directory and run "allure serve allure-results" command in terminal.
 If any step will fail during execution , it will attach the screenshot in the report.

+#### The Example no 3 in @test_2 is failing on purpose, so we can see the failed scenario in allure report and attached screenshot for that.
+The reason for failing is: Page titles are not same expected [Orange (fruit) - Wikipedia] but found [Orange - Wikipedia]